Eileen Antalek, EdD

 Of course, as a consultant, I want to ensure that international students do not feel intimidated—they should feel free to ask questions!
 After all, they may actually be on the right track but may not understand the exact nature of the problem as it is stated to them.
 In order to do this, a good consultant must be willing to listen and learn, particularly when dealing with a culture with which they are unfamiliar!

-For more advice specific to international students, visit the CollegeXpress International Students section!
+For more advice specific to students outside the US, visit our International Students section.